June 28, 2020 11:43 am

-Consequently, pidgin is often considered as the mixture of languages such as some European languages (eg. English and French), some local languages (eg. Hawaian) as well as other varieties of languages which settlers brought from different places.
-Pidgin has not only been used for business, but also for other purposes, for example as a medium of communication among several ethnicities.
-Hawai’i is a place where it is very interesting to know how pidgin and creole has been developed.
+Consequently, pidgins are often a ‘mixture’ between a European language (eg. English and French), one or more local languages (eg. Hawaiian) as well as other varieties of languages brought from settlers from different places.
+Pidgins have not only been used for trading, but also for other purposes, particularly as a lingua franca among people who have no language in common.
+Hawai’i in particular is a place where it is interesting to see how a pidgin has developed.

 Let’s have a look at a video about pidgin (and creole) in Hawai’i

-Concerning the difference between pidgin and creole, “a creole language can be defined as a language that has come into existence at a point in time that can be established fairly precisely” (Muysken and Smith, 1994:3).
-Normally, pidgin language is not a sophisticated one like European languages, but once pidgin becomes a first language for the next generation, it is called creole.
+According to Muysken and Smith (1994: 3), “a creole language can be defined as a language that has come into existence at a point in time that can be established fairly precisely”.
+Once a pidgin becomes a first language for a generation of speakers, it is called a creole.

-Creole languages are still used in many different places.
-Finally, I will introduce two different examples from Martinique and Japan.
+Creole languages are used today in many different places, including in Martinique and Japan.

-The other example is from Bonin (Ogasawara) Islands in Japan, which are located to the south of Tokyo.
-Long (2007) tried to record the different varieties of languages in islands, starting his fieldwork in 1997.
-He indicates that even though Bonin Islands are a part of the Tokyo prefecture, early settlers spoke English, Portuguese, Hawaiian, Chamorro and many other Pacific languages.
-After the 19th century, the language contact among these languages can be no longger seen at that moment.
-Instead, the language contacts obviously shifted between English and Japanese (while there are more influence of Japanese) which he supposed to be the mixture of both languages.
-The following example is from his recording which was conducted in 2001 and in which many expressions are intertwined between Japanese and English.
+An example of a ‘mixed’ language comes from the Bonin (Ogasawara) Islands in Japan, located to the south of Tokyo.
+Long (2007) tried to record the different varieties of languages in these islands, starting his fieldwork in 1997.
+He indicates that even though the Bonin Islands are a part of the Tokyo prefecture, early settlers to the islands spoke English, Portuguese, Hawaiian, Chamorro and many other Pacific languages.
+Long pointed out that the people in these islands likely spoke several languages or pidgins, but that English was used as a primary language.
+In the 19th century, Japan took over governance of these islands and Japanese became the principal language.
+Consequently, the main language contact took place between Japanese and English.
+Long’s hypothesis is thus that the language currently spoken on the Bonin Islands is a mixture of both Japanese and English.
+The following example is from his 2001 recording of speakers from the islands.
+It shows that Japanese and English expressions are intertwined:

 I: Are wa itsu taberu tabemono, corned beef?